kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 The correction is for the estimator to scale its average by an expansion factor observed on reads, a moving average over actual plaintext-to-stored pairs, floored at 1.0 so the result can only ever be more conservative than today's number.
 Any wrapper sitting between the estimator and the compression layer has to pass that factor through, or the correction is silently lost.

-A residual remains and is out of
-scope: the expansion from plaintext to decoded object graph was already unaccounted for before this KEP.
+It lands at beta rather than with the feature, so alpha ships with the gap open: a cluster that both compresses a resource and relies on the size-based LIST cost estimate will have APF under-charge etcd-delegated LISTs of that resource roughly in proportion to its ratio.
+The process-wide inflation cap still bounds total memory, so the consequence is unfair admission rather than unbounded growth.

 ### Error classification and version skew